-The Office of Minority Student Affairs (OMSA), a department within the Division of Student Affairs and Services, develops and implements programs and services that enhance the quality of life for minority students.
-The office works collaboratively with a wide range of University departments and student support units to assist in the formulation of policies and procedures that impact minority students.
+The Office of Minority Student Affairs (OMSA), a department within the Office of the Provost initiates, coordinates and implements a range of services and programs that attempt to positively impact the quality of life for racial/ethnic minority students.
+The office serves as a support and advocacy network through which racial/ethnic minority students are provided effective assistance during their academic tenure.
+The office also assists in the formation of policies and procedures that impact students at Michigan State University.